Alex Pascall: Community and cultural activism

 In 1982 Pascall co-founded with Val McCalla Britain's first national weekly Black British newspaper The Voice, utilising Pascall's media connections as presenter of the BBC programme Black Londoners; the first issue of The Voice coincided with the Notting Hill Carnival that year.

 From 1984 to 1989 Pascall was chairman of the Carnival and Arts Committee of the Notting Hill Carnival.
 Committed to internationalising Caribbean cultural developments in Britain, he also served as the founding vice-president and national representative of the Foundation for European Carnival Cities (FECC) – a federation of European carnivals.

 In 1986, Pascall was appointed the National Coordinator for "Caribbean Focus 86", a festival of arts and culture, in association with the Commonwealth Institute in London and CARICOM governments.
 It was the first national festival to showcase Caribbean peoples' contributions in British lifestyle.
 Pascall worked on "Caribbean Express '86", a cultural exhibition train that travelled to 18 cities in Britain in 21 days, running educational workshops.

 Pascall has frequently spoken out on issues particularly affecting the black community.
 He has been chair of the Black Members' Council of the National Union of Journalists (NUJ), a member of the Commonwealth Institute Education Advisory Committee, and a Trustee of the Tabernacle Arts and Community Centre in Notting Hill.
 Pascall is a Member of Honour of the NUJ.

-As an inspirational key note speaker and educator, he makes frequent appearances for university lectures, live events internationally, community engagement projects and appearances for schools.
+Pascal makes frequent appearances as a key note speaker for university lectures, community engagement projects and appearances for schools.
 On occasion he still performs as a singer songwriter.

 Pascall is also a playwright, oral historian and cultural strategist, teaching, performing and promoting Caribbean music and history to people of all ages in schools, universities, libraries and communities.
 He has written and documented material to respond to the need to make Caribbean folk arts widely accessible and holds a large historical archive spanning over five decades of Black presence in Britain."
 His play Common Threads, set within a plantation on the island of Grenada and Big Pit Colliery in South Wales, revolves around the history of the sugar and coal industries and was first presented in 2001 by Gwent Theatre.
 Pascall was also involved in pioneering the "Roots to Torfaen" local history project, "to encourage pupils, parents and community members to explore their roots, celebrate cultural diversity in their area and discover global links."